 On the wharves there was the dark silhouette of a mountain of dead bodies.
 About 50 to 100 people were toiling there, dragging bodies from the mountain of corpses and throwing them into the Yangtze River.
 The bodies dripped blood, some of them still alive, and moaned weakly, their limbs twitching.
 On the pier was a field of glistening mud under the moon’s dim light.
 Wow!
 That’s all blood!
 After a while, the coolies had done their job of dragging corpses, and the soldiers lined them up along the river.
 Rat-tat-tat machine-gun fire could be heard.
 The coolies fell backward into the river and were swallowed by the raging currents.
 A Japanese officer at the scene estimated that 20,000 people had been executed.

 The sadism on display was ghastly, like Dante’s Inferno come to life.
-The soldiers nailed their victims to lampposts, skinned them alive, fed them alive to starving dogs, put out their eyes and cut off their ears, nailed them to boards and then ran over them in tanks, herded them into the top floors of buildings and then set the buildings on fire, and brought them to “doctors” who used them for gruesome experiments years before Josef Mengele set up residency at Auschwitz.
-A guilt-ridden Japanese soldier later authored a belated confession.
+The soldiers nailed their victims to lampposts, skinned them alive, fed them alive to starving dogs, put out their eyes and cut off their ears, nailed them to boards and then ran over them in tanks, herded them into the top floors of buildings and then set the buildings on fire, delivered them to “doctors” who used them for gruesome experiments of which Josef Mengele would have been proud.
+A guilt-ridden Japanese soldier later authored a confession.

 Soldiers impaled babies on bayonets and tossed them still alive into pots of boiling water.
 They gang-raped women from the ages of 12 to 80 and killed them when they could no longer satisfy sexual requirements.
 I beheaded people, starved them to death, burned them, and buried them alive, over 200 in all.
 It is terrible that I could turn into an animal and do these things.